mauvera94/notes-garage/Estimating the Impact of Changes in Funnel Steps on Overall Conversion Rate.md

 Use the new overall conversion rate to estimate total conversions:

 $\text{New Total Conversions} = \text{Total Visitors} \times \text{New Overall Conversion Rate}$

+>[!attention]
+> This formula is just an **estimation**, changes in cohort or flows most likely will have a significant influence in downstream outcomes, where the overall conversion rate can be impacted.
+> >[!example]- Example: Changing a CTA on the Signup Page
+> >Change: CTA updated from *“Start Free Trial”* to *“Get Started – No Credit Card Required.”*
+> >**Downstream Effects:**
+> >- Higher signup rate – More users sign up due to reduced friction.
+> >- Lower user commitment – Some users may sign up without serious intent.
+> >- Higher drop-off in onboarding – Less engaged users abandon early.
+> >- Trial-to-paid conversion impact – If value isn’t clear, fewer users upgrade.

 ### Why Is It Important?